 More grill than bar, Texas Firehouse offers everything from a delicious fried green bean appetizer to steaks, all in a family-friendly smoke-free environment.
 Watch all your favorite sporting events while you eat.

 This is one place that you don’t have to worry about your kids leaving a mess.
-Everyone does; it’s okay to throw your peanut shells on the floor at the Roadhouse.
-Bread lovers will rejoice over the rolls and steak lovers will drool over the meat on display as soon as you walk through the door.
+Everyone does – it’s OK to throw your peanut shells on the floor at the Roadhouse.
+Bread lovers will rejoice over the rolls and steak lovers will drool over the meat on display as soon as thye walk through the door.
 Be ready for a wait, but the food’s worth it.

 You’ll get your fill of fresh, authentic Thai cuisine at Thai Arawan.
 We recommend the Angel Noodle and the Chicken-Fried Rice.
 Consistently good flavor and friendly service make this one of our favorites.

 Thai Star has some of the most flavorful Thai dishes around, and people from all over rave about this little hole in the wall.
 The pad Thai is a favorite among many, but if you want to challenge your taste buds, we recommend the pad piek.
-And if that’s not hot enough, we triple dog dare you to try the ghost pepper.
+And if that’s not hot enough for you, we dare you to try the ghost pepper.

 Tokyo Japanese Steakhouse

 Sit back and enjoy the show at this Japanese steakhouse and sushi bar.
-The steak and yakitori are tender and juicy, and the seafood choices, like the shrimp and soft shell crab, are cooked just the way they should be.
+The steak and yakitori are tender and juicy, and the seafood choices, like the shrimp and soft shell crab, are cooked to perfection.

 Going back to the basics, Tyler’s Barbeque combines a straightforward menu with a relaxed atmosphere.
-We suggest the mouth-watering Man-Sized Double Meat Sandwich.
-But don’t forget to save room for the delicious cobbler before you leave.
+We suggest the mouth-watering Man-Sized Double Meat Sandwich or the tasty Frito pie.

 Vince’s calzones are some of the best we’ve had.
 The pizzeria also offers wonderful Greek salads, Giro and a huge family-sized pizza.
-The quirky atmosphere will make you feel like you’re in Little Italy.
+Enjoy the quirky atmosphere or get your food to go at the convenient drive-up.